spectrocloud/librarium/docs/docs-content/palette-cli/commands/docs.md

 :::tip

-To stop the documentation site, type `Ctrl+C` in the terminal window where you started the documentation site.
+To stop the documentation site, type `Ctrl+C` in the terminal window where you started it.

 :::